 Rublon Mobile Passcodes are based on the TOTP Time-Based One-Time Password Algorithm (RFC 6238), which was designed by Symantec, VeriSign and others.

 Rublon generates QR codes that appear on the authentication prompt.
 Users verify their identities by scanning these QR codes using a phone with the Rublon Authenticator app.

 Mobile Push is a fast and secure way for users to verify their identities, using push notifications sent to their phones.
 The Rublon Authenticator app enables users to approve or deny login attempts with a single tap.

 Rublon sends one-time passcodes via SMS, enabling users without internet connectivity or smartphones to verify their identities with two-factor authentication.
 Users enter these passcodes into the authentication prompt.

-Email Magic Links are a simple way to verify the identities of users that requires no software installation or additional hardware.
-Users click on the magic link sent by Rublon to a user’s email address and get signed in on the device that started the login process.
+Email Links are a simple way to verify the identities of users that requires no software installation or additional hardware.
+Users click on a link sent by Rublon to a user’s email address and get signed in on the device that started the login process.